 How does evolution work?

-Thomas Campbell explains that a computer based virtual reality is programmed.
+Thomas Campbell explains that a computer based virtual reality (video games) is programmed.
 When you switch it on, it appears already set, ready to play.
 But the Consciousness based virtual reality we call the Universe is evolving continuously.
 It evolved from the Big Bang to the Universe we know today.
 The measure of evolution is the measure of its “entropy.”
 Entropy is a measure of disorder.
 A high entropy number means there is a lot of randomness and chaos.
 A lower entropy number means there’s more structure and order.
 When smaller parts come together to create a more complex, more elaborate entity, entropy decreases and the entity has more functionality, more capacity to hold a more concentrated amount of consciousness.
 Particles come together and gas becomes liquid.
 Liquid becomes solids.
 The big clouds of gas of the Big Bang evolve into stars, planets, rocks, minerals, water and air.
 Then carbon particles come together and create the first amoeba.
 Living cells come together and transform into plants, fishes, reptiles, then mammals walking the earth.
 By lowering their entropy, more complex and sophisticated systems can perform more complex functions and host a larger amount of consciousness.
 That’s how consciousness evolves.

 “Our apparent space-time reality is virtual, a ‘learning lab’ that the Larger Consciousness evolved for us to improve the quality of our consciousness.
 By having individuated consciousnesses evolve, the Larger Consciousness can itself evolve at a faster rate. “